-AnQiCMS provides a variety of editing experiences for content creators, and the Markdown editor is one of the powerful options.To enable it, you need to first log in to your AnQiCMS management backend.
+AnQiCMS provides a variety of editing experiences for content creators, and the Markdown editor is one of the powerful options.To enable it, you need to log in to your AnQiCMS admin panel first.

-To ensure that your Markdown content has good readability and consistent visual effects on the front-end page, it is recommended to introduce a standard Markdown stylesheet.This usually makes the title, list, code block, and other elements have clear and professional formatting.
+To ensure that your Markdown content has good readability and consistent visual effects on the front-end page, it is recommended to introduce a standard Markdown stylesheet.This usually makes titles, lists, code blocks, and other elements present a clear and professional layout.

 You can achieve this by linking an external CSS file to your website template.
-Specifically, you need to find in the template file you are currently using.base.html(or a similar public header template file),then<head>Add the following line of code inside the tag:
+The specific operation is to find it in the template file you are currently using.base.html(or a similar public header template file), then<head>Add the following line of code inside the tag:

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />

-This code introduces GitHub-style Markdown CSS, which can bring a concise and modern Markdown content display effect to your website.Please note that modifying template files requires certain technical knowledge, and it is recommended to back up related files before operation.
+This code introduces GitHub-style Markdown CSS, which can bring a concise and modern Markdown content display effect to your website.Please note that modifying the template file requires certain technical knowledge, and it is recommended to back up related files before operation.

 Ensure the correct rendering of mathematical formulas

-For content that needs to display mathematical formulas, AnQiCMS can achieve this by combining with the Markdown editor.This depends on third-party JavaScript libraries, such as MathJax.MathJax is a powerful cross-browser JavaScript rendering engine for displaying mathematical formulas in web browsers.
+For content that needs to display mathematical formulas, AnQiCMS can be implemented in combination with the Markdown editor.This depends on third-party JavaScript libraries such as MathJax.MathJax is a powerful cross-browser JavaScript display engine used to render mathematical formulas in web browsers.

-To enable the correct display of mathematical formulas on your AnQiCMS website, you also need to configure it in the template file.
-Open your website'sbase.htmlfile, and<head>Label inside (it is best to do this after loading GitHub Markdown CSS to ensure rendering order) add the following script reference:
+Enable the correct display of mathematical formulas on your AnQiCMS website, you also need to configure it in the template file.
+Open your website'sbase.htmlthe file, and<head>Inside the tag (it is best to add the following script reference after loading the GitHub Markdown CSS to ensure rendering order):

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-After adding this script, when you use LaTeX or AsciiMath syntax to write mathematical formulas in Markdown content, MathJax will automatically parse and render them, presenting them on the page with high-quality formatting.
+After adding this script, when you use LaTeX or AsciiMath syntax to write mathematical formulas in Markdown content, MathJax will automatically parse and render them, presenting them on the page with high-quality typesetting.

-Flowcharts are an effective way to visualize processes and logic, and Markdown editors can also support them.To make the flowchart display normally on the AnQiCMS website, we need to integrate the Mermaid.js library.Mermaid.js is an English-based chart and flowchart tool, which allows you to create various charts using text and code.
+Flowcharts are an effective way to visualize processes and logic, Markdown editors can also support them.To make the flowchart display normally on the AnQiCMS website, we need to integrate the Mermaid.js library.Mermaid.js is a chart and flowchart tool based on JavaScript, which allows you to create various charts using text and code.

-Similar to mathematical formulas, you need to add it to thebase.htmltemplate file where Mermaid.js is introduced.
-Similarly in<head>the tag, add the following code inside:
+Similar to mathematical formulas, you need to add it to the websitebase.htmlIn the template file, introduce Mermaid.js.
+Similarly in<head>Add the following code inside the tag:

 <script type="module">